 A four-year $3.8M effort funded by the California Energy Commission will convert the William Penn Hotel (a historic, mixed-use building with low-income housing) into a showcase of innovative Zero Net Energy (ZNE) building design.
+This project is located in San Francisco, CA and the building area of this site is 41,836 sq. ft. with 94 Single-Room Occupancy units (SROs).
 The site includes a theater, offices and housing for ninety-one, low-income residents — including many formerly homeless and at-risk adults.
 The project is seeking innovative solutions and products to address a high-density urban housing environment in a high performance building.
 Project partners include Chinatown Community Development Center, RMW Architects, Integral Group, National Renewables and Energy Laboratory, and the San Francisco 2030 District.

 Project media coverage

 - Govtech: “Going Green Can Help the Poor – and So Much More“

 - Fast Company Co.Exist: “An SRO In San Francisco’s Tenderloin Is Getting A $3 Million Zero Net Energy Redesign“

 - CleanTeachnica: “Zero Net Energy Projects To Transform Affordable Housing & Grocery Industry“